mitchelldirt/portfolio-docusauraus/mitchellmudd-portfolio/blog/2023-07-19-TypeScript-In-50-Lessons-Review/index.md

 ### I just like it 🫢

 This book has a lot of solid content that truly justified the price for me ($49 right now for the hardcover book and e-book).
 I learned how to properly type functions and learned that there’s a time and place for explicit typing and that implicit typing can save you loads of mental overhead.
 I didn’t even know about value types before reading this book 🤯!
-The writing style and language used it easy to follow and like all the fun chapter drawings haha.
+The writing style and language used is easy to follow and I like all the fun chapter drawings haha.

 ## The hard parts